Jorge Eliécer Gaitán: Early life and education

-Gaitán entered into formal education at the age of 12.
-His disdain towards conventional authority began during his time at school.
-He was unreceptive towards strict discipline and traditional curricula.
+Gaitán joined formal education at the age of 12.
+His disdain for conventional authority began during his time at school.
+He was unreceptive to strict discipline and traditional curricula.
 Gaitán was expelled from a school for tossing an inkwell at a teaching Christian Brother.
 Later in 1913, Gaitán received a scholarship to attend Colegio Araújo, a liberal school whose students were predominantly upper-class offspring of members of the Liberal Party.
 The school was founded by Simon Araújo who was a champion of progressive views.
-He provided the medium for students to receive a liberal education in a country dominantly conservative at the time.
+He provided the medium for students to receive a liberal education in a country that was dominantly conservative at the time.
 In 1918, Gaitán drafted a letter to the Colombian newspaper, El Tiempo, emphasizing the importance of higher education.
 He was advocating for teaching the disadvantaged populace subjects outside of traditional curricula, including topics such as hygiene.
 These classes were to be held at a Sunday school and provided a medium to further provide education to a wider range of people.
 Through his student leadership roles and intellectual ambitions, Gaitán shaped his dreams of becoming Colombian President to combat political, social, and economic inequality.
 Gaitán transferred from Colegio Araújo because it did not possess the necessary accreditations to ensure success in his academic and career ambitions.
 Gaitán graduated as one of the top students in his new school, Colegio of Martín Restrepo Mejía in 1919.

 Against the wishes of his father, Gaitán enrolled in the National University in Bogotá.
 With a group of fellow students, he founded the University Center of Cultural Propaganda in May 1920.
 He drew inspiration from university students in Lima, Peru who were successful in their attempts for an educational extension program formulated for workers.
 As President of the University Center, Gaitán traveled throughout the city expressing the goals of the organization, focusing on social and proletariat apprehensions.
 Following the feminist rhetoric of his mother, Gaitán made speeches urging the uplift of the role of women in Colombian society.
 Moreover, he extended the Center's work to rural workers, public school children, and education for prisoners.